schang-chapman/CPSC354_FA22_Report/FinalProject/README.md

 ### Sharon Chang
 ### Submission Date: Dec.
 18 2022

-sequence.hs utilizes the nature of infinite lists in Haskell to generate various mathematical functions as lists and then perform arithmetic functions with them.
-This README provides use instructions and details for each function.
-Information on the mathematical patterns themselves as well as observations made during this project can be found in the report.

-My first milestone was on 11/13 to complete all the mathematical functions.
-My second milestone was on 12/4 to complete the arithmetic list function.
-This milestone was postponed and merged with the date of the third milestone on account of illness.
-My third milestone was on 12/11 to complete the list extension function and make it compatible with all my other functions.
+Each Haskell file in this folder contains the same set of 8 functions.
+The difference is that each file uses a different approach to infinite lists in order to accomplish the same results.
+The following instructions list each of the functions and the necessary inputs to use them.
+The functions have the same names and inputs across each Haskell file.

-# Mathematical Functions (Milestone 1: 11/13)
+# Mathematical Functions
+### Arithmetic: ```arith :: Integer -> Integer -> Integer -> [Integer]```

+Inputs:
+  1. Length of resulting list
+  2. Starting number of resulting list
-* Arithmetic: Takes in 3 inputs.
-The first is the length of the list.
-The second is the starting number of the list.
-The third is the number that will be added to the previous number to create the next number.
+  3. Number that will be added to the previous number to create the next number in resulting list

+Output: Arithmetic number sequence

+### Geometric: ```geo :: Integer -> Integer -> Integer -> [Integer]```
+Inputs:
+  1. Length of resulting list
+  2. Starting number of resulting list
-* Geometric: Takes in 3 inputs.
-The first is the length of the list.
-The second is the starting number of the list.
-The third is the number that will be multiplied against the previous number to create the next number.
+  3. Number that will be multiplied against the previous number to create the next number in resulting list

-* Triangle: Takes in 1 input determining the length of the list.
-Will generate a list of triangular numbers.
-* Square: Takes in 1 input determining the length of the list.
-Will generate a list of squared numbers.
-* Cube: Takes in 1 input determining the length of the list.
-Will generate a list of cubed numbers.
-* Fibonacci: Takes in 1 input determining the length of the list.
-Will generate a list of Fibonacci numbers.
+Output: Geometric number sequence

+### Triangle: ```tri :: Integer -> [Integer]```
+Input: Length of resulting list <br />
+Output: Triangular number sequence

+### Square: ```sqr :: Integer -> [Integer]```
+Input: Length of resulting list <br />
+Output: Squared number sequence

+### Cube: ```cube :: Integer -> [Integer]```
+Input: Length of resulting list <br />
+Output: Cubed number sequence

+### Fibonacci: ```fib :: Integer -> [Integer]```
+Input: Length of resulting list <br />
+Output: Fibonacci number sequence

-# List Functions (Milestone 2 + 3: 12/11)
+# List Functions
+### List Extension: ```extension :: [Integer] -> [Integer] -> ([Integer], [Integer])```
+Inputs:
+  1. List of integers
+  2. List of integers

+Output: Tuple containing both input lists equalized to the same length <br />
-* List Extension: Takes in 2 lists as inputs.
-Recursively calls on itself to extend the shorter list until it matches the length of the longer list by adding 0s to it.
-When lists are of equal length, returns both lists in a tuple.
+(The shorter list will have 0s added onto it until it matches the length of the longer list.)

-* List Arithmetic: Takes in 3 inputs.
-The first two lists are extended via list extension if they are not the same length.
-When given two lists of the same length, this function performs one of 4 arithmetic functions with the lists.
-The third input is an integer that determines what function is performed with the lists.
-An error is thrown if the provided integer does not match any of the predetermined arithmetic functions.
+### List Arithmetic: ```listArith :: [Integer] -> [Integer] -> Integer -> [Integer]```
+Inputs:
+  1. List of integers
+  2. List of integers
+  3. Integer indicating desired list arithmetic function as follows: <br />
-  * Addition: Recursively adds each element from the two lists to each other.
+    1. Addition: Adds each element from the two lists to each other. <br />
-  * Subtraction: Recursively subtracts the value of the second list from the value of the first list at each index.
+    2. Subtraction: Subtracts the value of the second list from the value of the first list at each index. <br />
-  * Multiplication: Recursively multiplies each element from the two lists to each other.
+    3. Multiplication: Multiplies each element from the two lists to each other. <br />
-  * Division: Recursively divides the value from the first list with the value of the second list at each index.
-This performs integer division with the div function.
-If the divisor value from the second list is 0, it will return a 0 for that index in order to avoid a divide by 0 error.
+    4. Division: Divides the value from the first list with the value of the second list at each index. <br />
+    (Will return 0 in instances of divide by 0.)

+Output: Result of arithmetic function as a single list

+### List Manipulation: ```listManip :: [Integer] -> [Integer] -> Integer -> [Integer]```
+Inputs:
+  1. List of integers
+  2. List of integers
+  3. Integer indicating desired list manipulation function as follows: <br />
+    1. Filter: Find all elements unique to the first list that are not present in the second. <br />
+    2. Match: Find all elements present in both lists. <br />
+    3. Sort: Merge all elements of both lists and sort them in ascending value.

+Output: Result of manipulation function as a single list